 A formulary not only identifies which drugs are approved under the plan, it can also outline steps a physician needs to take before prescribing certain drugs.
 It serves as a cost-saving measure.
 While new, expensive drugs may work for a condition, a less-expensive existing medication might work just as well for some people.
 The formulary may recommend doctors try the less expensive option first before recommending the more expensive version.
 That can take some time, so it’s good to understand what you’re facing if your doctor recommends something that requires jumping through a few hoops first.

 By design, a formulary should help keep costs down for consumers, but that doesn’t mean you shouldn’t do your homework.
 There are steps you can take to ensure you are getting the best deal, and many insurance companies will help you.
+Ask your doctor what alternative treatments are available and work together to find a solution that works for you.

 Priority Health offers its members the Cost Estimator tool, which shows the price of a medication, whether they’re eligible for a 30- or 90-day supply and whether there are cheaper alternatives—all according to each person’s plan.